Holiday (Madonna song)

 "Holiday" is a song recorded by American singer Madonna for her 1983 self-titled debut album.
 Written by Curtis Hudson and Lisa Stevens-Crowder of the group Pure Energy, the track was produced by John "Jellybean" Benitez.
 Originally intended for Pure Energy, the demo was rejected by their label and later offered to other artists before Benitez brought it to Madonna, who was seeking an additional song for her album.
 Recording took place at Sigma Sound Studios in New York City, with minor modifications to the original demo, including a piano solo by Fred Zarr.
+Released by Sire Records on September 7, 1983, as the lead single from the Madonna album, "Holiday" was preceded by a promotional double A-side release with "Lucky Star".

-Released by Sire Records on September 7, 1983, as the album’s third single, "Holiday" was first issued as a double A-side with "Lucky Star" before being promoted on its own.
-It is a dance pop and post-disco track built around upbeat instrumentation including guitars, electronic claps, cowbell, and synthesized strings.
+It is a dance pop track built around guitars, electronic claps, cowbell, and synthesized strings.
 Its lyrics celebrate the universal desire to take a break from everyday life.
-The single received positive reviews from critics, who singled out its uplifting energy and catchiness.
-Commercially, it marked her breakthrough in the United States, reaching number 16 on the Billboard Hot 100 and topping the Dance Club Songs chart.
-It also became a top-ten hit in several countries and charted multiple times in the United Kingdom, peaking in the top five during its 1985 and 1991 re-releases.
+The single received positive reviews from critics, who praised its infectious melody, upbeat sound, and enduring appeal.
+Commercially, it became Madonna's first number-one hit on a Billboard chart, topping the Dance Club Songs survey, and reaching number 16 on the Billboard Hot 100.
+Internationally, it reached the top ten in several countries and charted multiple times in the United Kingdom, peaking within the top five during its 1985 and 1991 re-releases.

-Although no official music video was produced, Madonna promoted "Holiday" through nightclub performances and television appearances in both the US and UK.
-The song has remained a staple in her live shows, appearing in nearly all of her concert tours, most recently the Celebration Tour (2023–2024).
-It has since been covered and sampled by various artists, and featured in several films and television programs.
+Madonna promoted "Holiday" through nightclub performances and television appearances in the United States and the United Kingdom.
+The song has remained a staple of her live performances, appearing on nearly all of her concert tours.
+It has also inspired numerous covers, samples, and references in popular culture.